Captain Jack Sparrow

 Will: At the moment?

-- Cloudcuckoolander: Mildly in the first two, very much so in the third movie.
-Being dead and in Limbo/Hell all alone will do that to you.
-This gets a lampshade at the beginning of Dead Man's Chest, when he can't figure out his own heading.Marty: Have you noticed lately that the captain seems to be acting a bit strange?
+- Cloudcuckoolander: Mildly in the first two, with Will wondering in Curse of the Black Pearl if his being marooned and going mad from isolation and deprivation was why he was...
+Jack.
+Per Gibbs, "Reason's got nothing to do with it."
+He's very much so in the third movie - being dead and in Limbo/Hell all alone will do that to you.
+This gets another lampshade at the beginning of Dead Man's Chest, when he can't figure out his own heading.Marty: Have you noticed lately, the captain seems to be acting a bit strange?

 Gibbs: [silently stares at him]

 - The only thing that saves him from defeat at the hands of Will Turner, a technically superior swordsman, is his willingness to "cheat."Will: You ignored the rules of engagement.
 In a fair fight, I'd kill you.